English Editing for Chinese Academic Journal Articles: A Guide for Researchers

 Many international journals require or strongly recommend a certificate of native English editing for manuscript submissions from non-native English speaking countries.
 This certificate confirms that the manuscript was reviewed by a qualified native English speaker and serves as evidence of English language quality at the submission stage.
 Journals published by Elsevier, Springer Nature, Wiley, Taylor and Francis, and other major publishers list this as a submission requirement or recommendation for authors from non-English-speaking countries.

-Editor World provides a certificate of editing on request at no additional charge for any manuscript submitted through the platform.
+Editor World provides a certificate of editing as an optional add-on for any manuscript submitted through the platform.
 The certificate confirms that the manuscript was reviewed by a native English speaker from the US, UK, or Canada and that no AI tools were used at any stage.
-It is issued as a downloadable PDF within 24 hours of manuscript delivery and can be uploaded directly to the journal's submission system alongside the manuscript.
+It's issued as a downloadable PDF after manuscript delivery and can be uploaded directly to the journal's submission system alongside the manuscript.
 As journals increasingly screen for AI-assisted editing, a certificate that specifically confirms no AI tools were used is an important complement to the certificate of native English editing itself.

 Matching Your Editor to Your Field

-Subject matter expertise is not optional for academic manuscript editing.
-A proofreader correcting surface errors can work across fields because surface errors do not require field knowledge to identify.
+Subject matter expertise isn't optional for academic manuscript editing.
+A proofreader correcting surface errors can work across fields because surface errors don't require field knowledge to identify.
 An academic editor improving the structure, word choice, and conventions of a research manuscript needs to understand the discipline.

 An editor reviewing a chemistry manuscript from a Fudan University researcher needs to know that "the compound was synthesized" is the conventional passive construction in synthetic chemistry methods sections and that active voice in the discussion section is expected when interpreting results.
 An editor reviewing an economics manuscript from Peking University needs to know the difference between "statistically significant" and "economically significant" and how each should be qualified.
 An editor reviewing a clinical medicine manuscript from a Wuhan University researcher needs to know the CONSORT reporting conventions for clinical trials and the specific language that describes patient selection and exclusion criteria.